-Derek joined the Bank Board in July 2014 and was appointed Chair of the Risk Committee on 26 January 2016.
+Derek joined the Bank board in July 2014 and was appointed Chair of the Risk Committee on 26 January 2016.
 He was appointed as Senior Independent Director on 5 April 2018.
 He has over 25 years of financial services experience, holding a range of senior positions in corporate and commercial banking.
 During this time he held posts, both in the UK and internationally, at Barclays Bank plc and Royal Bank of Scotland plc, including being the Managing Director responsible for Commercial Banking in the UK for Royal Bank of Scotland plc.
 Derek is currently a Non-Executive Director of Motherwell Football Club Community Trust and a Director of Kerrach Limited.
-Derek is also a Director of Halo Urban Regeneration Company Limited.
+Derek is also Non-Executive Director of Halo Urban Regeneration Company Limited (formerly known as Macklin Enterprise Partnerships Consultancy Limited).